LT Wright is the parent of two children. She has bought and borrowed hundreds of kid's books over the years.

-- Full streaming services offer access to catalogs of around 30 million songs, which can be downloaded for offline listening.
-They also offer radio stations and most offer a way to listen to local files, so you can play music you've purchased.
+Full streaming services offer access to catalogs of around 30 million songs, which can be downloaded for offline listening.
+They also offer radio stations, and most offer a way to listen to local files, so you can play any music you've purchased.

-- Amazon Music Unlimited - This has multiple listening options.
-Prime Listeners pay $7.99 a month.
-Non-prime pay $9.99.
-The family plan is $14.99 for up to 6 accounts.
-There's also a $3.99 plan for use on Echo or Echo Dot devices.
+- Amazon Music Unlimited: Offers multiple listening options.
+Prime Listeners pay less than non-prime.
+Offers student, individual, and family plans.
+There's also a plan for use on Echo or Echo Dot devices.

-- Apple Music - There's a three-month free trial offer giving users plenty of time to decide if they like the service.
-Prices are $4.99 a month for students, $9.99 for individuals, and $14.99 for the family plan, which comes with six accounts.
+- Apple Music: There's a three-month free trial offer giving users plenty of time to decide if they like the service.
+Offers student, individual, and family plans.

-- Google Play Music - This is a great deal because it also comes with YouTube Red, which allows access to special content and downloadable videos.
-In addition to videos, YouTube Red can be used as a music listening service because users can make and download playlists.
-Google Play Music offers 30 million songs, and users can upload their own music.
-YouTube Red can be used for listening to remixes, live recordings, and fan covers that aren't available on the music service.
-Google Play Music and YouTube Red combined cost $9.99 for an individual plan or $14.99 a month for a family plan with six accounts.
+- YouTube Music (replaces Google Play Music): This is a great deal because it also comes with YouTube Premium, which allows access to special content and downloadable videos.
+In addition to videos, YouTube Premium can be used as a music listening service because users can make and download playlists.
+YouTube Music offers 30 million songs, and users can upload their own music.
+YouTube Premium can be used for listening to remixes, live recordings, and fan covers that aren't available on the music service.

-- Napster - This used to be called Rhapsody.
-A single account is $9.99.
-The family account allows up to 6 users for $14.99.
-There is a Kids version that only plays clean music.
-Any account can be switched to a kid's friendly account.
+- Napster: Napster used to be called Rhapsody and offers personal radio, individual, and family accounts.
+There is also a Kids version, Napster KIDS, that only plays clean music.
+Any account can be switched to a kid-friendly account.

-- Spotify - This is the most controversial but also the most popular streaming service.
+- Spotify: This is the most controversial but also the most popular streaming service.
 Spotify has a lower payout to labels and artists per stream due to its generous free plan.
-Free ad-supported listeners provide only 20% per stream what a paying Premium user provides in per-stream payouts.
+Free ad-supported listeners provide only 20% per stream of what a paying Premium user provides in per-stream payouts.
 The free ad-supported plan does come with restrictions like lower quality audio and no download feature.
 Free users can only listen to albums and playlists on shuffle.
-Premium plans cost $4.99 for students, $9.99 for individuals, and $14.99 for a family plan with six accounts.
+Premium plans are available for students, individuals, and families with six accounts.

 Popular Streaming Radio

-- Jango - This is another free, ad-supported service that plays songs based on artist or genre.
+- Jango: Another free, ad-supported service that plays songs based on artist or genre.

-- Pandora - This is the best known of the popular streaming radio services.
+- Pandora: The best-known of the popular streaming radio services.
 There is a free service with a limited number of song skips.
-A paid service that costs $4.99 a month allows unlimited skips, offline stations, and is ad-free.
+A paid service that costs $4.99 a month allows unlimited skips, offline stations and is ad-free.